First-year applications become available on September 1 of each year. The deadline to apply is February 15 of the

 Application Status Notification

 Once your file is complete, you will receive an email to confirm that your application is under review and instructions on how to access an online status checker to monitor your application’s progress and disposition.

 Due to the large number of applications we receive, some time may elapse between your submitting an application, receipt of notification that it is under review, and a final decision.
 Until you receive notice that your file is under review, you should assume that it is incomplete and that no action is being taken.

 If you have questions, contact us at email@example.com rather than calling the office.
 Inquiries other than those prompted by a special concern only delay the processing of applications.

-Once an application file is complete, it is evaluated on the basis of the admissions criteria by the Dean of Admissions.
-He admits a certain number of applicants who, under the governing criteria and on the basis of his experience, would have a high likelihood of admission if referred to the Admissions Committee.
-Similarly, applicants who would have a high likelihood of being denied if referred to the Committee are denied by the Dean of Admissions.
+Once an application file is complete, it is evaluated on the basis of the admissions criteria by the Dean of Admissions and Financial Aid.
+She admits a certain number of applicants who, under the governing criteria and on the basis of his experience, would have a high likelihood of admission if referred to the Admissions Committee.
+Similarly, applicants who would have a high likelihood of being denied if referred to the Committee are denied by the Dean of Admissions and Financial Aid.

 The remaining applicants are given more extended consideration by the Admissions Committee, which is composed of faculty and students.